nnishiza/debian-knot/doc/reference.rst

 Mandatory checks:

 - An extra record together with CNAME record (except for RRSIG and DS)
-- CNAME link chain length greater than 10 (including infinite cycles)
-- DNAME and CNAME records under the same owner (RFC 2672)
-- CNAME and DNAME wildcards pointing to themselves
 - SOA record missing in the zone (RFC 1034)
 - DNAME records having records under it (DNAME children) (RFC 2672)